ellie/notes/content/life/ft bragg to weaverville.md

 Carrying on from [[san francisco to fort bragg | yesterday]], we woke up early and got ready to ride the stretch up to Weaverville.
 The view from the hotel this morning was absolutely stunning - the fog was slowly burning off as the sun was brightening up, and the valley was echoing with seal calls.
 They were less atmospheric at 3am last night, though.

-I've entirely shaken off the jet lag at this point, and slept through the 06:30 without any major difficulties 🥳 It only took two nights to get used to the new timezone, so not bad!
+I've entirely shaken off the jet lag at this point, and slept through to 06:30 without any major difficulties 🥳 It only took two nights to get used to the new timezone, so not bad!

 ![](https://img.ellie.wtf/i/33da2adfba0dd3bd0ec0023caa9c3c84770166f4beb0ecc7b368a08362fb6cda.jpeg)

-Despite my best efforts, my gear was still very soggy from the night before - and the tiny hotel hair dryer didn’t so much to help.
+Despite my best efforts, my gear was still very soggy from being caught in the rain last night - and the tiny hotel hair dryer didn’t do much to help.
 Luckily later in the day was nice and sunny so it dried out pretty fast

 We stopped for breakfast at a cute coffee shop - I had waffles 😋 There was an awful lot of fog this morning, and at times I couldn’t see far at all.
 It only really abated when we turned inland and started to head away from the coast